DrMarkusVoss/pumla/ModellingGuideline.md

 more effort would need to go into the tooling to allow the same functionality.

+## Some Principles
+### Static vs. Dynamic
+Modelling elements first the static aspect with the atomic definitions.

+Instances in separate files, that may contain more than one instance definition for convenience, also that brings with it some drawbacks: when putting an instance from a file with more instances defined in it onto a diagram, then all the instances appear on the diagram.
+You have to remove the unwanted instances then by hand (via PlantUML "remove" command).

+Dynamic aspects tbd

+### Relations vs. Connections
+Connections are typed dataflows.
+Therefore, a connection is only valid between interfaces.

+Relations are between two elements. also a general information flow can be a relation, but as relation it is not concretely defined with what information flows in detail as specified by an interface.

+### Diagrams
+tbd.

 ## Rule: `pumla` files are valid PlantUML files
 We only use PlantUML language in the `pumla` architecture descriptions.